dunvi/potrace-js/README.md

 contains the methods necessary to do so.
 Note that while a path is aware of its 2 dimensional nature, and therefore indexes to paired x,y coordinates, it does not have any knowledge of the image to which these coordinates relate.

-Each of these two objects has a direct descendent object which is aware of the relationship between an image and its paths.
+Indexer objects have two methods, called prev and next, which return the previous and next indexer objects.
+Handy - helps avoid that ugly path.indexer(path.mod(self.start.i+1)) math.

-The bitmap's descendent is called Drafter.
-A drafter is aware of the purpose of a path, but never generates them, only uses them as parameters for operations that alter the image.
+The bitmap has a descendent called Drafter.
+A drafter is aware of the purpose of a path, but never generates one, only uses them as parameters for operations that alter the image.

 The "highest" level class is called the PathBuilder.
 The pathbuilder is